 |National Trust Visitor Center||(345) 749-1121||Georgetown, 3.6 mi.
 South of Central Seven Mile Beach|

-If you enjoy exploring the historical roots of foreign countries, you might enjoy visiting a few of these historical sites during your stay.
+If you like to explore the history of foreign countries, you might want to visit some of these historical sites during your vacation.

 Watler Cemetery: Historically, it has been the fad that prominent families in the Cayman Islands stake their claim on a piece of land (often close to the shore where it is easier to dig) as the family burial ground.
 One such parcel of land, the Watler Cemetery, is a spot where visitors can view grave stones dating back to the 19th century.